Spain says Europe should consider new powers for ECB

 Some other major central banks have a more flexible mandate.
 For example, the U.S. Federal Reserve has a dual mandate of maintaining both low inflation and low unemployment.

-"I believe that in Europe among all of us we should look at whether the ECB should have the same powers as the rest of the world's central banks," Rajoy said in a news conference.

-The European Central Bank has pledged to support debt prices for euro zone countries that sign up to an international aid programme.
-But unlike the BoJ and other major central banks, its arsenal of stimulus measures does not currently include a quantitative easing programme of sovereign bond purchases.
+The European Central Bank has pledged to support debt prices for euro zone countries that sign up to an international aid program.
+But unlike the BoJ and other major central banks, its arsenal of stimulus measures does not currently include a quantitative easing program of sovereign bond purchases.

 GROWTH POLICIES